 |if s/he is over 16 [add if the person to be served lacks capacity within the meaning of the Mental Capacity Act 2005 to conduct the proceedings] unless you are satisfied [after consultation with the responsible medical officer within the meaning of the Mental Health Act 1983 or, if s/he is not liable to be detained or subject to guardianship under that Act, his/her medical attendant]* that communication will be detrimental to his/her mental condition].|

 Provisions Relating to Applications for Matrimonial and Civil Partnership Orders

 Acknowledgment of service to be sent to applicant

-Where the court office receives an acknowledgment of service the court officer must send a photographic copy of it to the applicant.
+Where the court office receives an acknowledgment of service the court officer must send a photographic or scanned copy of it to the applicant.

 Personal service of application by bailiff

 The court will only consider a request for personal service of the application by a bailiff if the address for service is in England and Wales.

 In normal circumstances, a request should only be made if postal service has been attempted.
 In this case, if –